About Washington

 The Washington Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Macomb County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Washington, Michigan residents are available through the local police department and authorized providers in Macomb County.
+Fingerprinting services for Washington, Michigan residents are available through local police (where present) and authorized providers in Macomb County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Washington Police Department or Macomb County Sheriff's Office for scheduling and fees.

 To register to vote in Washington, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Macomb County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Washington, contact the Macomb County Clerk's office for schedules and ballot information.

-Property records for Washington, Michigan are maintained by the Macomb City/Township Assessor's Office and the Macomb County Register of Deeds.
+Property records for Washington, Michigan are maintained by the City of Washington Assessor and the Macomb County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Macomb County, including parcels in Washington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Macomb County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Macomb County offices at the county courthouse.
 The Macomb County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Washington, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Macomb County Clerk's office issues marriage licenses and maintains marriage records for Macomb County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.